datanav/docs/configuration.rst

 The Solr system
 ---------------

 The Solr system represents the information needed to connect to a Solr server for indexing JSON documents.
-It is used in conjunction with the :ref:`Solr sink <solr_sink>` or the :ref:`Sesam Databrowser sink <databrowser_sink>` sinks.
+It is used in conjunction with the :ref:`Solr sink <solr_sink>` or the :ref:`Sesam Databrowser sink

-This sink supports :ref:`batching <pipe_batching>`.
+<databrowser_sink>` sinks.

 Prototype
 ^^^^^^^^^